-Whatever the restrictions introduced in urban areas, our Z.E. range of vehicles can carry on working without any interruption.
+Whatever the restrictions introduced in urban areas, our E-Tech range of vehicles can carry on working without any interruption.
 They are the ideal solution for preserving air quality and reducing congestion, as they allow silent deliveries at staggered times and produce no local pollution or CO2 emissions.

 WHY CHANGE TO ELECTRIC?

 Electric trucks are quiet (10 decibels lower than a diesel truck).
 This is much appreciated when they deliver to stores in the street below very early in the morning!
 They can now drive all night long in city centres and help ease traffic during the day.